ryanlayer/gqt/README.md

-For detail information about GQT please see our Nature Methods paper at:
+For detailed information about GQT please see our Nature Methods paper at:

 http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.3654.html